Yard Tree Giveaway from Urban Forestry

 Resources to Plant Trees on Your Own

-Select a great tree.
-Check out Portland’s Approved Street Tree Planting lists.
-If you are planting a street tree, select a tree from the right list.
+If you are planting a street tree, select a tree from the right list for your planting site.
 The lists are a great resource for other sites, as they feature trees that perform well in Portland’s climate.

-Purchase a high-quality tree.
-See this list of local retail nurseries selling trees.
+See this list of local retail nurseries that sell trees.
+See Where to Purchase Trees.

-Need help?
 Hire a qualified Local Tree Care Provider to assist you.
-Here is a list of contractors who may provide this service.
+See Local Tree Care Providers.